jaccomoc/jactl/docs/_posts/2023-04-14-advent-of-code-2022-day5.md

 If there are not enough letters for the last group of 4 then the `grouped(4)` will return a list with null for any missing elements.

-The last line before the blank line in the input lists the labels for the stack, so the second line extracts the labels and third line removes the labels from the list of stack values.

-The fourth line builds a map from stack label to a list of crates for that stack with the first element in the list being the top of the stack and the last element being the bottom.
+The thrid line builds a map from stack label to a list of crates for that stack with the first element in the list being the top of the stack and the last element being the bottom.

 The next section just iterates over the move commands in the input and moves the crates from the given source stack to the given destination stack.
-Note that when move multiple crates, the crates are moved one at a time starting with the topmost one so we have to reverse the order of the crates when moving from one stack to the other.
+Note that when move multiple crates, the crates are moved one at a time starting with the topmost one, so we have to reverse the order of the crates when moving from one stack to the other.

 ### Part 2